fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `hashmap_type` and two extensions of that hash map type:
 `chaining_hashmap_type` and `open_hashmap_type`.

-The `hashmap_type` defines the Application Programers Interface (API) for the procedures used by its two extensions.
+The `hashmap_type` defines the Application Programmers Interface (API) for the procedures used by its two extensions.
 It explicitly defines five non-overridable procedures.
 It also defines the interfaces for eleven deferred procedures.
 It does not define the